Looking for a Design Job, Internship or Placement?

-Here’s a little piece of wisdom, experience, advice, whatever you want to call it for people/students looking jobs, work experience.
+Here’s a little piece of wisdom, experience, advice, or whatever you want to call it, for people/students looking for jobs or work experience.

 Show us you’re interested (and interesting!)

 If you’re a graduate or a student looking for a job, we expect to hear from you.
 Not your mum, your dad or a friend of a friend.
 Initiative gets results.

 If you want to work here, you need to convince us.
 If your mum rings, it just tells us you’re not really interested.
 We expect our people to call our clients and talk to them.
 How can you do this if you can’t even summon the initiative to contact us.

 If you’re still at school, looking to shadow for a day or two, that’s different – you can maybe get someone to lift the phone and make the call.
 But again, extra brownie points for the school student who makes the effort themselves.

 We get a lot of requests, and while we try to be helpful, we can’t accommodate everyone so sell yourself and your skills!
 We may tell you to email something in that we can look at it (see 3 below).
 Be prepared for that.

 It’s a creative industry.
 Be creative.
 It’s that simple.
 Presentation is everything.
 So in ascending order of influence…

 - Presentation: a Word doc letter won’t get you very far.
 That’s what we normally get, sometimes complete with bad spelling and bad grammar.
 We are designers, we look at that stuff.
 Attention to detail is important.

 - Ideally: a nicely worded email.
 It won’t be hard for you to find out who to mail it to and then link it to your online portfolio.
 There are lots of examples out there, failing this a PDF of your current work.
 Or an infographic.
 Anything that shows your skills and enthusiasm.